top

 How can I register and use Seedkit?

-Go to the 'Sign pp' page and complete the registration form.
-If you would like to be notified of Seedkit's development and events, please fill out the subscription form on the website.
+Go to the 'Sign Up' page and complete the registration form.
+If you would like to be notified of Seedkit's development and events, please fill out the subscription form below.

 Can I import / export my data to / from Seedkit?